Geometric optics approximation for the Einstein vacuum equations: Introduction

-In \cite{Brill1964} and later in \cite{Isaacson1968}-\cite{Isaacson1968a}, the authors consider averaging schemes allowing the self-interaction of a gravitational wave to affect the background.
-A rigorous version of these constructions, where the average are replaced by weak limits, has been given by Choquet-Bruhat in \cite{ChoquetBruhat1969} (see also Chapter 11 of \cite{ChoquetBruhat2009}), a seminal article we describe now.

-\saut The article \cite{ChoquetBruhat1969} constitutes the first application of the geometric optics approach to the Einstein vacuum equations.
-The author considers WKB ansatz for the metric of the spacetime, i.e introduce a small parameter $\lambda>0$ and construct a metric $g_\lambda$ of the form
+\saut We now describe the construction of \cite{ChoquetBruhat1969} (see also Chapter 11 of \cite{ChoquetBruhat2009}).
+The author considers WKB ansatz for the metric of the spacetime, i.e introduces a small parameter $\lambda>0$ and construct $g_\lambda$ of the form